camunda/camunda-docs-manual/content/update/minor/714-to-715/_index.md

 [create-dmn-diagram]: {{< ref "/user-guide/model-api/dmn-model-api/create-a-model.md" >}}

+# Changes in Webapps

+## Changed filter criterion label in Cockpit

+On the process definition history view in the process instances tab, the filter criterion `Completed` changed to `Finished`.
+Only the wording changed – the behavior is still the same: the criterion filters for all historical process instances where the end time is not null.
+This includes regularly completed as well as internally and externally canceled process instances.

-# Embedded Forms Preview in Cockpit
+## Embedded Forms Preview in Cockpit
 Deployed Forms now show a preview in the Cockpit deployment view.
 If the HTML has embedded `<script>` tags, they will be executed, which may have unintended side-effects.
 You can disable this preview feature in the [Cockpit configuration]({{< ref "/webapps/cockpit/extend/configuration.md#preview-deployed-embedded-forms" >}}) to prevent script execution.
 Check out our [security instructions]({{< ref "/user-guide/security.md#forms" >}}) for more information on how to secure your Camunda installation.

-# Changes to the Webapp Config Files
+## Changes to the Webapp Config Files

 The structure of the `config.js` file, located in the `app/{admin|tasklist|welcome}/scripts/` directory of the webapps, changed slightly.
 It is now a Javascript module.
 If you have customized the config file, replace the line
 ```javascript